GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 Check this page often to learn about changes to the Chrome extensions platform, its documentation, and related policy or other changes.

+### Review violation troubleshooting updates

+#### Published 2021.10.27

+The [Troubleshooting Chrome Web Store violations](/docs/webstore/troubleshooting/) page has been updated to provide developers with more detailed guidance for common reasons for rejection.

 ### Manifest V2 support timeline

 #### Published 2021.09.23

 The Manifest V2->V3 transition timeline was [announced in this blog post](/blog/mv2-transition/) and a more detailed [timeline page](/docs/extensions/mv3/mv2-sunset) was published.

 ### Two step verification enforcement